 ‘Sirsa’ is Sanskrit and means ‘head’.
 In yoga, Headstand is the ‘King of asanas’ because of the multiple benefits it brings to memory and concentration.
-It brings you great self confidence when you learn to balance upside down, however initially it should be practiced carefully under the guidance of a competent teacher.
+It brings you great self-confidence when you learn to balance upside down, however, initially, it should be practised carefully under the guidance of a competent teacher.

-For many years yogis have been using headstand to build up a healthy heart and brain power, and the best part of it is that anybody can do it.
+For many years yogis have been using headstand to build up a healthy heart and brainpower, and the best part of it is that anybody can do it.
 You do not have to have a special body to perform this posture; Just follow the guidelines given slowly and step-by-step.
-Like this you will learn it in few just weeks.
+Like this, you will learn it in a few just weeks.

-Please note: While performing headstand, most of the body weight is on your arms and rest of the weight can be on the head and the neck should be alligned with the spinal column.
+Please note: While performing headstand, most of the body weight is on your arms and the rest of the weight can be on the head and the neck should be aligned with the spinal column.

 How to come into Headstand: The Eight Steps

 Sit in Vajrasana hands on your thighs, close your eyes and relax (for few moments) before you perform Headstand.

 - Sitting in Vajrasana.
 Touch your elbows with opposite hands.
 Lean forward and place your forearms on the mat approximately 20 cm away from the knees.
 Buttocks will be touching the heels.